bluescorpian/tough-cookie-deno-kv/README.md

 ## Installation

-To install `tough-cookie-deno-kv`, use the following command:
+To install `tough-cookie-deno-kv-store`, use the following command:

 ```sh
 deno add jsr:@bluescorpian/tough-cookie-deno-kv-store